dvargo22/dvargo22.github.io/_posts/2025-22-01-Handshake: UI Edits to an Onboarding Flow.md

 ## SOLUTION

-To address the problems discussed above, the following solutions were implemented:
+To address the problems discussed above, I implemented the following solutions:

 - Added a progress bar (Steps) at the top, easing user anxiety about how long onboarding would take.
 Additionally, the steps allow the user to navigate back and forth between screens in the flow.
 - Applied a conversational, human voice to build affinity for the product.